digital-ai/release-integration-sdk-workshop/part-0/lab-0-setup-kubectl-context.md

 - [yq](https://github.com/mikefarah/yq)
 - Java 11 - keytool (only if you plan to use the generation of the keystore inside the xl-cli kube)
 - A directory from where you will run `xl kube` commands
+- License files for Release and Deploy (it will be provided on the Slack channel `#xl-kube-workshop`)
+- Username/password for Identity Server (it will be provided on the Slack channel `#xl-kube-workshop`)

-Use one of the following options
+Use one of the following options to get the kubectl context on your machine:

 ### With the Azure cluster